Appendix: Config Format Reference

 - Modifier:

-modifiers/{name}({name}can be a constant or a template expression)types/type[{type}]/modifiers/{name}(where$is replaced with<{type}>)types/type[{type}]/modifiers/subtype[{subtype}]/{name}(use{type}.{subtype}as the type expression for replacement)
+modifiers/{name}({name}can be a constant or template expression)types/type[{type}]/modifiers/{name}(where$is replaced with<{type}>)types/type[{type}]/modifiers/subtype[{subtype}]/{name}({type}.{subtype}participates as a type expression in replacement)

 - Modifier category: